-The Bootstrap is our budget package and the programme fee is £995.
-The Concierge is our standard package and the programme fee is £1575.
-The Ambassador is our luxury package and the programme fee is £2595.
+The Bootstrap is our placement only package and the programme fee is £695.
+The Concierge is our fully comprehensive programme and the programme fee is £1495.
 All our programmes are completely flexible in start date and duration so it is up to you when you would like to begin your placement, and how long you would like to do it for.

 We offer three main types of accommodation for your time in Cape Town.
 Here are the details and cost of each option:

 Bridging Gaps apartment